 Not to mention the power of reviews to drive actual physical traffic to your place.
 People might be so influenced by reviews that they will flock directly to your business, skipping all the tedious steps in between.

 Online Reviews and SEO: Reviews are external content that feature relevant keywords

 Google’s spiders LOVE content.
 They aspire to crawl every inch of the surface web, but they have a bias for crawling popular websites first, since they offer the most promising and nutritious content meals.

 The most popular website is Google itself, so the content that is found in Google Business reviews is very frequently crawled.
 In fact, sometimes keywords from the reviews themselves might rank you in their search results:

 This is also the reason why reviews from other websites, and various directories that list your business, also matter quite a bit as far as ranking goes.
 It’s essentially “free” backlinks and external content pointing at your website.
 Which has been acquired simply by being good at what you do and encouraging satisfied customers to leave reviews.

 Yelp and TripAdvisor are very well ranked organically.
 If you are in the hotel niche for example, you can see that many highly ranked niche-relevant search results are from those websites.
 If your business is mentioned with a niche-relevant keyword on Yelp or TripAdvisor, then for Google that means a credible high ranking website is linking back to your website and business.

-Online reviews affect what future customers think of you and your business.
+Online reviews and seo affect what future customers think of you and your business.
 More and more, they also affect whether future customers even see your business online.
 Start by following Darren Shaw's advice.
 Companies with better, more consistent review strategies will benefit immensely in this new shift Google is making.